LumpBloom7/Kroz/README.md

 This is a text based ~~adventure game(like Zork)~~.

-After 2 months of thinking what should be in an adventure game, I decided to changed the game to be a hacker simulator kind of game(Like watchdogs, but with less bullshit and graphics).
-Code or mechanics related to the old idea will be gradually removed, they will be placed in a different file so the engine can be releases with those functionality.
+After 2 months of thinking what should be in an adventure game, I decided to changed the game to be a hacker simulator kind of game(Like watchdogs, but with less bullshit and no visuals).
+Code or mechanics related to the old idea will be gradually removed, they will be placed in a different file so the engine can be released with those functionalities.

 Most of the code is improvised, but almost all of it works on all platforms.
 It is not the best way to make the game, but I'm learning as I go along.
 I will replace old code with better code as I gain more experience.